top of page

 Qur'an and Bible 2: Issues and Interpretation

-Course leaders: Dr Ida Glaser and Motaz Al-Thaher
+Course leaders: Dr Ida Glaser, Motaz Al-Thaher, Haris Dundar

-The course cost is $400, reduced to $150 for majority world students.
+The course cost is $400 for credit, reduced to $150 for auditing students and for students from the 'majority world'.

-Students who wish to obtain CMCS Houston credit for this course are required to do selected modules from our 'Research and Writing for Muslim & Christian Studies' prior to the start of the course.
+Students who wish to obtain CMCS Houston credit for this course are required to do selected modules from our 'Research and Writing for Muslim & Christian Studies' prior to the start of the course, or to ask for exemption.
 This course may be begun at any time - students are advised to begin as soon as possible.

 Both Muslims and Christians face numerous challenges in interpreting their texts as they consider how to live in the contemporary world.
 On contentious issues, there are as many disagreements within the faiths as their are between the faiths.